Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics

-Our course is on humanoid robots, but due to the universal nature of such a platform, it can be used to teach several robotics topics, from kinematics and dynamics, over walking, gaze control, grasping, to human-robot interaction.
-Our objective thus was a robot simulator easily accessible by students that can be used for hands-on exercises from the course.
+Our presented framework was created as a tool for our university course.
+Our course is on humanoid robots, but due to the universal nature of such a platform, it can be used to teach several robotic topics, from kinematics and dynamics, to walking, gaze control, grasping, and human-robot interaction.
+Our objective thus was to create a robot simulator that is easily accessible to students and can be used for hands-on exercises in the course.
 We selected iCub~\cite{metta2010ICubHumanoidRobot} as it is a full humanoid and an open-source research platform.
-The dimensions of the robot resemble a four-year-old child and the geometry and kinematics is designed to mimic the human body as much as possible (at the joint level, not at the muscle level).
-There are 53 active \acp{dof}.
+The dimensions of the robot resemble a four-year-old child, and the geometry and kinematics are designed to mimic the human body as much as possible (at the joint level, not at the muscle level).
+There are 53 active Degrees of Freedom (DoF).
 A unique feature of iCub is the whole-body artificial skin with more than 4000 individual tactile sensors.
-The robot has a legacy simulator ``iCub SIM''~\cite{tikhanoff2008OpensourceSimulatorCognitive} and a newer simulator in \textit{Gazebo}~\cite{mingohoffman2014YarpBasedPlugins} and offers its own training course~\cite{ICubTraningGithub}.
-However, getting the environment running is an intricate process, and the default control is in \textit{C++} using a \ac{yarp}~\cite{metta2006YARPAnotherRobot} middleware, which is not suitable for beginners.
-After having run two editions of the course on the iCub Gazebo, with Docker containers and other infrastructure prepared, WE have evaluated the feedback forms and realized that the students complained about the complexity of the whole system.
+The robot has a legacy simulator ``iCub SIM''~\cite{tikhanoff2008OpensourceSimulatorCognitive}, a newer simulator in \textit{Gazebo}~\cite{mingohoffman2014YarpBasedPlugins} and offers its own training course~\cite{ICubTrainingGithub}.
+However, getting the environment running is an intricate process, and the default control is in \textit{C++} using the \ac{yarp}~\cite{metta2006YARPAnotherRobot} middleware, which is not suitable for beginners---there are optional Python bindings available, but as these are created from the \textit{C++} code, the syntax can be hard to grasp for less experienced users---others tackled this by creating their own wrappers, e.g., \cite{pyicubsim}.
+After running two editions of the course using the iCub Gazebo, even with Docker containers and other infrastructure prepared, we have evaluated the feedback forms and realized that the students complained about the complexity of the whole system.
 Thus, we decided to simplify the whole pipeline and create a simulator using Python, which is a more user-friendly language.
-The comparison of existing iCub simulators is in \tabref{tab:sim_comp}.
+The comparison of existing iCub simulators is in \tabref{tab:sim_comp}---the original simulators and a neuromorphic (and event-based) simulator~\cite{NeuromorphicIcub}.
 We are not aiming to replace the existing simulators, but to provide a more accessible way to iCub and humanoid robotics in general.